F-Node-Karlsruhe/ghost-iota-pay/README.md

 ```

 ### Set environment variables
-Copy the env file
+Copy the `.env` file
 ```shell
 cp example.env .env
 ```
-Alter the following variables:
+Alter the following variables in the `.env` file:

 - `URL`
   Default Value: `http://localhost:2365` .
 Set to the url of the ghost blog which shall be fetched.